moses-b-alexander/stgnn-aqf-praxis/readme.md

 * `src/`: source code for running and evaluating experiment
 * `experiment.zip`: archive containing a full copy of the repository structure from the experiment
 * `requirements.txt`: dependency list for installation via Python 3.12 pip
-* `README.md`: document describing purpose and content of repository

 ---